JBamberger/jbamberger.github.io/_posts/2018-12-29-springboot-deployment-with-nginx.markdown

 ## Perform a local test

-Build the uber jar containing all of the necessary jars, including the app server (e.g. tomcat) by invoking
+Build the uber-jar containing all of the necessary jars, including the app server (e.g. Tomcat) by invoking

 ```sh
 ./gradlew build